-World Unwrapped writing fellows are people who are visiting, living, working, or researching in a country other than the one they were born in or have lived in most of their life.
-For three to four months writing fellows contribute writing and reflections based on their experiences being abroad and the work they are doing.
-Fill out this form if you are interested in being a World Unwrapped writing fellow.
+World Unwrapped writing fellows were people visiting, living, working, or researching in a country other than the one they were born in or have lived in most of their life.
+For three to four months writing fellows contributed writing and reflections based on their experiences being abroad and the work they were doing.

 Lo-Ching Chow graduated from Wesleyan University with a double-major in English and French Studies.
 He currently works as a freelance writer and copyeditor for culinary and literary magazines in China.
 Born in Taiwan, he moved to Vancouver at the age of eight, returning to Asia in 2012 to better understand his cultural roots.
 Before deciding to become a freelancer, Lo-Ching had worked in the Chinese nonprofit and publishing sectors for three years.